nicktantk/tp/docs/DeveloperGuide.md

 **Deleting a client with invalid index**

-1. Test case: `delete 0`<br>
-   Expected: No client is deleted.
-Error message indicates index must be positive.
-2. Test case: `delete 100000` (assuming 100000 is larger than list size)<br>
+1. Test case: `delete 100000` (assuming 100000 is larger than list size)<br>
    Expected: Error message indicates index is out of range.<br>

----
+2. Other incorrect commands to try: `delete 0`, `delete notAnIndex`, `delete` (missing all parameters)
+   Expected: Similar error messages showing required format.

 ## Booking Management

 ### Adding a booking

 **Prerequisites:** Have at least one client displayed.
 List all clients using the `list` command.
+No other bookings with the same datetime.

 **Adding a booking with valid inputs**

-1. Test case: `addbooking 1 d/Wedding Shoot dt/14/10/2025 1200 p/PORTRAIT t/outdoor t/summer`<br>
+1. Test case: `addbooking 1 d/Wedding Shoot dt/29/02/2024 1200 p/PORTRAIT t/outdoor t/summer`<br>
    Expected: Booking added to the first client.
 Details shown in status message including booking index.<br>

 **Adding a booking with invalid inputs**

 1. Test case: `addbooking 1 d/Test dt/32/01/2025 1200 p/PORTRAIT`<br>
    Expected: No booking is added.
 Error message indicates invalid date (day 32 does not exist).
-2. Test case: `addbooking 100000 d/Test dt/14/10/2025 1200 p/PORTRAIT` (assuming 100000 is larger than list size)<br>
+2. Test case: `addbooking 1 d/Test dt/29/02/2025 1200 p/PORTRAIT`<br>
    Expected: No booking is added.
+Error message indicates invalid date (29 Feb 2025 does not exist).
+3. Test case: `addbooking 100000 d/Test dt/14/10/2025 1200 p/PORTRAIT` (assuming 100000 is larger than client list size)<br>
+   Expected: No booking is added.
 Error message indicates invalid client index.
-3. Test case: `addbooking 1`<br>
+4. Other incorrect commands to try:
+   `addbooking 0 d/Wedding Shoot dt/28/02/2024 1200 p/PORTRAIT `,
+   `addbooking notAnIndex d/Wedding Shoot dt/27/02/2024 1200 p/PORTRAIT`,
+   `addbooking 1 d/Wedding Shoot dt/26/02/2024 1200` (missing all parameters)<br>
    Expected: No booking is added.
 Error message shows correct format with all required parameters.<br>

 ### Listing all bookings